ox-it/talks.ox/docs/source/user/talk-users/make-a-list.rst

 -------------------

 * All lists have an **Add to my Calendar** button so that you can add them to your own calendar.
 See the :doc:`Get an up-to-date feed in your own calendar <feed-in-your-calendar>` section for details.
 * If you want to share the process of collecting talks to a list with other people, you will need to become a Talks Editor.
-See the Talks Editor Guide for more information.
+See the :doc:`Talks Editor Guide <../talk-editors/sign-up>` for more information.